|SCIENCE LEFT BEHIND

 Where are the Democrats in Congress who deny that vaccines are safe or push any other left-wing anti-science doctrine?
 There are none.
 Meanwhile, Republicans have sought to block funding for development of wind and solar power (while staunchly defending oil-industry subsidies), to abolish the EPA, to make sure no federal funds go to Planned Parenthood, to keep the HPV vaccine behind pharmacy counters, even to prevent the Defense Department from reducing its dependence on fossil fuels when top military officers have declared such dependence weakens America's strategic position.5 There is no liberal counterpart of the GOP's widespread and persistent objection to policies based on mainstream science.
 That's why the claim that "progressives" (or liberals or Democrats) are just as unscientific as conservatives (or Republicans) is laughable.

 I could go on at some length about what's wrong with this book (and I'm tempted to), but I think I've adequately demonstrated that it is not a fair assessment of the various ways in which progressives misunderstand or distort science.
 It's not that the authors get everything wrong; in fact, they get a good deal right.
 For example, Chapters 7, 8 and 15 are generally good.
-But the authors' tendency to leave out inconvenient facts, to toe the far-right line on issues like fossil fuels, and to describe their opponents with terms like "filthy rich" or "the dubiously named Union of Concerned Scientists" make this a book that you can ignore without missing much that will help you understand the major scientific issues of our day.
+But the authors' tendency to leave out inconvenient facts, to toe the far-right line on issues like fossil fuels, and to describe their opponents with terms like "filthy rich" or "the dubiously named Union of Concerned Scientists" make this a book that you can ignore without missing much that will help you understand how politics distorts the major scientific issues of our day.